 According to USA Today, “California’s desperate water situation has existed since 2007.”
-The state isnow putting into place restrictions aimed at meeting a cutback statewide by 25%.
+The state is now putting into place restrictions aimed at meeting a cutback statewide by 25%.
 Californians have been affected in a myriad of ways and those washing cars have certainly had to make some adjustments.
 Residents wishing to wash their vehicles at home face restrictions and risk being turned in by their neighbors, and fined, if not in compliance.
-One would think that car washing businesses, detail shops, and dealerships would be adversely affected, too.
-They are, but if they have spent the time and money to make their systems much more water efficient, they are probably faring even better than one would expect.
+One would think those car washing businesses, auto detail shops, and dealerships would be adversely affected, too.
+They are, but if they have spent the time and money to make their systems much more water-efficient, they are probably faring even better than one would expect.
+This is how the drought is affecting L.A. car washes.

 Restrictions Statewide for Residents Using Water